Penn, Buckinghamshire: History

-The name is Brythonic in origin, comparable with the modern Welsh typonym pen, and may mean "hill top" or "end".
+The name is Brittonic in origin, comparable with the modern Welsh typonym pen, and may mean "hill top" or "end".
 Penn stands on a strong promontory of the Chiltern Hills.
 From the tower of Holy Trinity Parish Church, it is claimed to be possible to see into several other counties.

-The Penn family
+Penn family

 Segraves Manor, the principal seat in Penn, belonged to the Penn family.
 Sybil Penn, wife of David, was dry nurse and foster mother to King Edward VI and Lady of the Bed Chamber to his sister, Queen Elizabeth I.

 The Penn estate directly benefited from the Slave Compensation Act of 1837.
 The family owned two plantations in Jamaica and a total of 210 individuals split between the Clarendon and the Oak plantations.
 The estate was awarded a total of 4095 pounds, the equivalent of half a million pound today.

 The Penn family of Penn were not known to be related to William Penn (after whose father, Admiral Sir William Penn, Pennsylvania is named), whose family came from Wiltshire.
 In 1735 the manor of Penn passed from the unmarried Roger Penn to his sole heir and sister, who was married to the 3rd Baronet Scarsdale, an ancestor of the Lords Curzon.
-Penbury Grove House was built in 1902 by the American engineer Horace Field Parshall as a replica of Pennsbury Manor, William Penn's house in Pennsylvania, Field wrongly thinking that these Penns shared a connection with Pennsylvania.
+Penbury Grove House was built in 1902 by the American engineer Horace Field Parshall as a replica of Pennsbury Manor, William Penn's house in Pennsylvania, Parshall wrongly thinking that these Penns shared a connection with Pennsylvania.